szemkoff/azurecharters/docs/PROJECT_PLAN.md

 Phase 3 will be considered successfully completed when:

-1. All high-priority tasks are implemented and functioning correctly
+1. Both websites are fully implemented and functioning correctly
+2. All high-priority tasks are completed on both properties
-2. Conversion rate has increased by at least 50% from baseline
+3. Conversion rates have increased by at least 50% from baseline on respective sites
-3. Mobile optimization score reaches 95%+ on all key pages
+4. Mobile optimization score reaches 95%+ on all key pages for both sites
-4. IYBA compliance integration is complete and verified
+5. IYBA compliance integration is complete and verified on both sites
-5. Resources section is fully deployed with downloadable assets
-6. Brokerage services section is fully implemented and generating leads
+6. Cross-domain analytics are providing accurate unified reporting
+7. Charter business has successfully transitioned to dedicated website

-## Next Steps
+## Revised Next Steps

-1. Schedule immediate kick-off for high-priority implementations
-2. Finalize resource allocation for all Phase 3 tasks
-3. Set up weekly review meetings to track progress against KPIs
-4. Prepare contingency plans for any identified risks
-5. Begin preliminary planning for Phase 4 requirements
+1. **Charter Website Implementation** - Begin immediately now that API integration is resolved
+   - Set up project structure and pages in Tilda
+   - Implement basic navigation and template structure
+   - Prepare content migration plan from main site

+2. **Design Section Development** - Start concurrently with Charter Website
+   - Implement Yacht Design section on main site
+   - Create all planned subsections
+   - Add conversion elements and inquiry forms

+3. **IYBA Compliance Integration** - Complete for both sites
+   - Implement on About Us pages
+   - Ensure consistent implementation across both properties

+4. **Brokerage Enhancement** - Complete on main site
+   - Enhance current brokerage pages
+   - Implement content awaiting implementation

 ---

-*Last Updated: May 1, 2025*
+*Last Updated: May 24, 2025*
-*Next Review: May 15, 2025*
+*Next Review: June 5, 2025*

 ---